daniel-bolarinwa/Spotify_Alexa_Integration/README.md

 7. You are now good to go!

-NOTE: This is still in testing phase so the app has not yet being published as a commercial alexa skill which can be used on your own personal Alexa device
+NOTE: This is still in testing phase so the app has not yet been published as a commercial alexa skill which can be used on your own personal Alexa device